-- hold a bachelor's degree from a National League for Nursing (NLN) or Collegiate Commission on Nursing Education (CCNE) accredited college or institution\ [Note: Graduates of Foreign Nursing Schools are required to have their transcripts evaluated by the Commission on Graduates of Foreign Nursing Schools (CGFNS). www.CGFNS.org] - have earned an undergraduate cumulative grade point average of at least 3.0\\; - submit a completed application and fee with two references, a copy of New York State R.N. license, and all official undergraduate transcripts; - have successfully completed undergraduate courses in nursing research and elementary statistics; - pass the English Essay Examination.
+- hold a bachelor's degree from a National League for Nursing (NLN) or Collegiate Commission on Nursing Education (CCNE) accredited college or institution\ [Note: Graduates of Foreign Nursing Schools are required to have their transcripts evaluated by the Commission on Graduates of Foreign Nursing Schools (CGFNS). www.CGFNS.org] - have earned an undergraduate cumulative grade point average of at least 3.0\\; - submit a completed application and fee with two references, a copy of New York State R.N. license, and all official undergraduate transcripts; - have successfully completed undergraduate courses in nursing research and elementary statistics; - pass the English Essay Examination. - 1 year professional nursing practice preferred

 Deadline for acceptance of new students for the Fall Semester is August 1st.
 Students are admitted into the Graduate Programs in Nursing only for entry in the Fall Semester.
+Courses are sequenced and may be semester specific.